FAQs

 Where are you located?

-We are located at Haven Oaks Farm.
-46 Reynolds Rd.
+Our offices are located at Haven Oaks Farm 46 Reynolds Rd.
 Fort Edward, NY 12828

 Where is the reception area?

 Clients are welcome at the farm for their scheduled sessions.
-Please follow the signs from the parking lot through the large gate.
+Please wait in your car until it is time for your session to begin.
+Follow the signs from the parking lot through the large gate.
 Take a right at the end of the first barn.
 You’ll see the sign for the reception area on the door.
-Come on in, grab a coffee or tea, make yourself comfortable, and enjoy your time at the farm!
-Parents are welcome to wait in the reception area or their car while their child engages in their therapy session.
+Please ring the doorbell and your therapist will be right with you.
+Please note that we do not answer the door until it is time for session to begin.

 What kind of therapy do you offer?

-We offer in-person equine therapy, office-based therapy, and remote therapy by phone or video.
+We offer in-person equine therapy, office-based therapy, and remote therapy by phone or video for adults and children ages 8+.

 Contact information: